neondatabase/website/content/docs/guides/prisma-migrate.md

   shadowDatabaseUrl = env("SHADOW_DATABASE_URL")
 }

-model User {
+model Elements {
-  id    Int     @id @default(autoincrement()) email String  @unique name  String? posts Post[]
+  AtomicNumber Int @id
+  Element String?
+  Symbol  String?
 }

-model Post {
-  id        Int     @id @default(autoincrement()) title     String content   String? published Boolean @default(false) author    User    @relation(fields: [authorId], references: [id]) authorId  Int
-}
 ```

 ## Step 7: Run a migration to create the database tables in Neon

-At this point, you still have no database tables in Neon.
-In this step, you will run a migration with Prisma Migrate, which will create the database tables.
-The tables are created based on the `User` and `Post` models that you defined in the `schema.prisma` file in the previous step.
+At this point, you still have no database table in your Neon database.
+In this step, you will run a migration with Prisma Migrate, which creates the database table.
+The table is created based on the `Elements` table model that you defined in the `schema.prisma` file in the previous step.
 Specifically, Prisma Migrate performs the following actions:

 - Creates an SQL migration file for this migration in your `prisma/migrate` directory.
 - Runs the SQL migration file on your database